anko/whatxml/readme.markdown

 # Why?

-[LiveScript]'s callable property-access-[cascades] are a great syntax for nesting structures which aren't usually nestable (like function calls, here).
-This makes a clean templating DSL.
+[LiveScript]'s callable property-access-[cascades] are a great syntax for nesting structures which aren't usually nestable (as function calls here).
+This makes for a clean templating DSL and I hadn't seen it tried.

 JavaScript doesn't have a cascade syntax, so I haven't seen a similar approach tried anywhere.